rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 - Keeps recipes in old notebooks and even sticky notes.
 - Occasionally explores cooking blogs and recipe websites for ideas for kids’ lunches or seasonal dishes.
 - Although she is not tech-savvy, she tries to use digital tools to make her cooking life easier.
-- Browses through recipes shared by other parents when looking for new meal ideas for her children.

 **Needs:**
 - Recipes for quick, family-friendly meals that can be prepared on busy days.